plexus/assetlog/README.md

 heroku config:push
 ```

+This will *not* override any environment variables provided by Heroku like `DATABASE_URL`, so you don't end up accidentally changing those.

 Verify that they're all there with `heroku config`.
-This will *not* override any environment variables provided by Heroku like `DATABASE_URL`, so it's a safe operation.
+Make sure `HOSTNAME` is the domain name of your heroku app.

 - Now your app should be up and running. `heroku open` will open it in the browser, with `heroku logs -t` you can follow the server logs.